 I suppose when anyone takes on an adventure that most consider a bit out-of-the ordinary, the inevitable questions arise, such as how does one even begin to figure out the logistics and what’s in the pack, Jack?

 From Hiking Shoes to Sandals

 We’ll be traveling for a total of

 13 actually 14 weeks and as such we leave in winter and return in summer, and spring will burst forth while we’re walking across Spain.
 From hiking shoes and cold weather gear to shorts and sandals; it all has to fit.
 Literally, what we’ll carry on our backs.

 I love a good challenge; putting all the pieces together, but for this trip I had to put aside the what if scenarios.
-You know, you pack an extra shirt or two or three just in case you spill your spaghetti?
+You know… you pack an extra shirt or two or three just in case you spill your spaghetti?
 There is no room for what if scenarios on this trip.
-And even though we’ll be traveling to the Czech Republic, Germany and France, my primary focus for packing was the six weeks we’ll be in Spain walking the Camino.
+Even though we’ll be traveling to the Czech Republic, Germany and France, my primary focus for packing was the six weeks we’ll be in Spain walking the Camino.
 By the way, did you know the Route of Santiago de Compostela is a UNESCO world heritage site?
 Now you do.
 You’re welcome.